eth-protocol-fellows/cohort-five/projects/bit-attested-inclusion-lists.md

 ## Motivation

-Sure, here is the motivation section refined to maintain your tone and technical terms:

----

-## Motivation

 At the start of the cohort, I explored various privacy-related ideas to implement them as my project, including my own EIP (EIP-7503).
 However, after several iterations, I realized that having a censorship-resistant protocol is a prerequisite for most privacy approaches.
 Without this, block builders could censor all transactions related to these privacy measures, claiming non-compliance.

 This realization led me to pivot towards working on censorship resistance at the protocol level.
 During my research, I discovered that block builders might also censor transactions for a few blocks to extract more money from these transactions through MEV-related actions.
 This further convinced me to focus on this topic.